 by Gene Franks

-Although ultraviolet light has several water treatment capabilities, such as reducing chlorine and chloramine, its main use by far is for microbe control.
+Although ultraviolet light has several water treatment applications, such as reducing chlorine and chloramine, its main use by far is for microbe control.

 Getting rid of microbial water contaminants can be done with chemicals, like chlorine or chloramines, by very tight filtration, as with ceramic filters, or by disabling the microbes with ultraviolet light.